 Are other areas of Mexico City dangerous?

-In a Mexico City Colonia like Condesa, you can stumble home at four in the morning without any issue.
+In a Mexico City colonia like Condesa, you can stumble home at 4 am without any issue.
 The area is just super gentrified and filled with foreigners.

 But you do see tons of armed police around every turn in the capital.

 Maybe it’s pretty dangerous, but they simply shield the gringos from the violence.
 Well, there could be some truth to that.
 According to certain stats, CDMX has more armed police per capita than almost any other city.
 There’s one policeman per 100 residents in the capital of Mexico (Source).

 That’s either a really good sign or a horrific one.
 So, we’ve gotta dig a little deeper.
 Tons of police could mean safety, but it could also mean there’s looming violence around every corner.

 So, let’s take a look at murder rates.

 Mexico features some of the world’s most dangerous cities.
 In fact, according to the most recent edition of the list, Mexico has 15 out of the 50 most peligroso cities in the world (Source).